 When our service professionals need to clear out a clog in the main sewer line, they always recommend a camera inspection.
 When augering out the main sewer line, our experts can tell there might be a repair issue if they hit rough spots in the line that are difficult to pass, or if they pull back tree roots or mud on their machine.
 However, the only way to know what caused the backup is to look inside the line with a camera.
 Once we know what’s wrong, then we can provide solutions.

 - “Spot Repair” – this option requires digging a smaller trench to replace the damaged section of the line.
 While this option is usually the least expensive, it’s not highly recommended, as the rest of your line will be original material and likely to experience similar issues down the line.

 - Trench Repair – this option entails digging a long trench the length of the sewer line to remove the old pipe entirely and replace it with stronger, more durable material.

-- Hole-to-hole burst – this option involves a small trench dug at either end of the sewer line and shoving new pipe through the old one.
-This option involves less mess, but isn’t viable in cases where the main sewer line is collapsed completely.
+- Hole-to-hole burst – this option involves a small trench dug at either end of the sewer line and shoving a new pipe through the old one.
+This option involves less mess but isn’t viable in cases where the main sewer line is collapsed completely.